istersin/node-http-ntlm/README.md

 # httpntlm

+Fork - reverts the changes related to http agentkeepalive, since the new library does not work with MeteorJS

 __httpntlm__ is a Node.js library to do HTTP NTLM authentication

 It's a port from the Python libary [python-ntml](https://code.google.com/p/python-ntlm/)